cosmos/gaia/docs/modules/globalfee.md

 - fees have to be alphabetically sorted by denomination (denom)
 - fees must have non-negative amount, with a valid and unique denom (i.e. no duplicate denoms are allowed).

-Global fees allow denoms with zero coins or value.
+Global fees allow denoms with zero coins.
+Zero value coins are used to define fee denoms, in cases where a fee payment is made voluntarily, even if the chain does not enforce fees, zero-value coins can be used to define the fee denoms this chain accepts.

-Zero value coins are used to define fee denoms, when the chain does not charge fees.
 Each transaction (except bypass transactions) have to meet the following global fee requirements:

-- All denoms of the paid fees (except zero coins) have to be a subset of the global fee's denom set.
+- All denoms of the paid fees have to be a subset of the global fee's denom set.
 - All paidfees' contain at least one denom that is present and greater than/or equal to the amount of the same denom in globalfee.

 #### Query Global Fees